Moving from Enrollment-based Funding to Performance-based

 As of July 2015, 32 states have moved to a model that focuses state higher education funding on performance, not enrollments.
 Where universities and colleges once received funding based on the number of full-time enrollments on a given class day, the transition to performance-based models allocates a significant portion of funding on performance indicators that may include but are not limited to: time to degree, course completion, transfer rates, number of credit hours completed, or number of degrees awarded.
 In order to avoid colleges and universities only admitting those students deemed (correctly or incorrectly) most likely to succeed, performance indicators can also include points and weights for underserved populations including low-income and minority students.
 Performance-based funding was envisioned to align more closely with state goals, priorities and strategies.

-The current Ohio performance funding model is structured to allocate subsidy as follows: 50% on course completions, 25% on completion milestones, and 25% on success points.
-Additional weights are applied to students who are Pell eligible, 25 years of age or older at start, and/or African American, Hispanic or Native American. (see sidebar)
+The current Ohio performance funding model is structured to allocate subsidy as follows: 50 percent on course completions, 25 percent on completion milestones, and 25 percent on success points.
+Additional weights are applied to students who are Pell eligible, 25 years of age or older at start, and/or African American, Hispanic or Native American.

 This funding model has heightened Ohio institutions’ focus on student challenges and completion barriers and as a result, much work is underway across the state to strengthen student success.
 Sinclair College, a large, urban two-year college in Dayton, Ohio is leveraging analytics as part of their approach.

 For Sinclair, the challenge is real.
-“Some of our students arrive facing some seemingly insurmountable challenges,” said Laura Mercer, Director of Research, Analytics and Report and Project Director for LIFT.
+“Some of our students arrive facing some seemingly insurmountable challenges,” said Laura Mercer, chief of staff at Sinclair College.

-“Nationally, nearly 60% of students are not adequately prepared for college work,” said Mercer.
-“Approximately 30% are first generation.
+“Nationally, nearly 60 percent of students are not adequately prepared for college work,” said Mercer.
+“Approximately 30 percent are first generation.
 If no one around you has succeeded in college, who mentors you and helps shape your expectations?
 How do you know how much and time and effort you need to commit to your studies to be successful?”

-Additionally, many students are balancing complex lives — 24% of higher education students qualify as both first-generation in college and low income.
+Additionally, many students are balancing complex lives — 24 percent of higher education students qualify as both first-generation in college and low income.
 Many work (sometimes multiple jobs), are raising families, and may have tenuous financial scenarios according to Mercer.

 So what is Sinclair doing in order to meet this challenge?

-“Ohio has transitioned to a funding formula that is 100% based on performance outcome measures,” she said.
+“Ohio has transitioned to a funding formula that is 100 percent performance based on performance outcome measures,” she said.
 “There’s a limited pool of resources that will only grow as institutions demonstrate success in this new outcome-based funding environment.”